We need to talk more openly about mental wellbeing and mental health. Now.

 All these are real illnesses, causing a lot of pain not only to the people suffering them, but also to their loved ones, but we prefer not to talk about them, due to shame, fear of being stigmatised or other many reasons.

-Depending on where you look at, you will get different statistics, but however you look at it, it is likely that either you or someone very close to you will experience a mental illness some time during your life.
+Depending on where you look, you will get different statistics, but whichever way you look at it, it is likely that either you or someone very close to you will experience a mental illness sometime during your life.

 We all know cases, sometimes very close to us, so why don’t we talk more openly about them?
 And why don’t we seek help more often when we suffer from it?

 How to stay sane when the world’s going mad